altermarkive/training/README.md

 and the direction will be based on the position of the lift and the perceived need for a pickup in that direction (to maximize the number passengers served).

+If there are no lifts heading in the direction of the pickup floor and towards the goal floor then the algorithm picks the closest lift to queue the request to.
+The distance is calculated also by taking into account if the lift is heading towards the pickup floor or away.

 # Assumptions

 It is assumed here that the passengers will only get on the lift only